Contact

 Professional publishing editors

-Our editorial team are professionals with experience at the most famous publishers – Penguin Random House, Pan Macmillan, Hachette, Orion and Titan Books – where they have overseen many bestselling and award-winning novels published to acclaim.
+Our editorial team are professionals with experience at the most famous publishers— Penguin Random House, Macmillan, HarperCollins, Hachette, and Simon & Schuster— where they have overseen many bestselling and award-winning novels published to acclaim.
 Our editing services team are in-house and wholly dedicated to your publishing prospects.

-When you select The Finished Novel Course or The Novel Development Course, youll enjoy the guidance of publishing professionals to oversee every aspect of your novel as we progress towards a finished draft whether for submission to literary agents for a publishing contract, for self-publishing, or to take your creative writing further to new heights.
+When you select The Finished Novel Course or The Novel Development Course, you’ll enjoy the guidance of publishing professionals to oversee every aspect of your novel as we progress toward a finished draft.
+We’ll get you ready to submit to literary agents for a publishing contract, for self-publishing, or to take your creative writing further to new heights.

 Their mission is simple: your success.

-The Novelry’s editorial team is made up of people with years of experience across the roles every type of editing.
-At The Novelry, their responsibilities focus on the ‘editing’ part – the hands-on creative feedback, where they collaborate with you to help make your manuscript the best version of itself.
-But as book editors, they also bring our experience of the ‘acquiring’ and ‘publishing’ processes to help you with pitching your book.
-Agents used to submit novels to our editors: now our book editors are submitting to those same agents.
-There’s an established relationship of trust which gives our writers poll position to skip the infamous slush pile and beat rejections.
-Because they have been on the other side, they know exactly what editors are looking for.
+The Novelry’s editorial team is made up of people with years of experience across every type of editing role.
+At The Novelry, their focus is on the developmental edit, with creative feedback to help make your manuscript the best it can be.
+They also bring experience of the ‘acquiring’ and ‘publishing’ processes to help with pitching your book.

 The right editor for your book

-Meet the professionals from The Big Five major publishing houses including Penguin Random House, Hachette, HarperCollins, Simon & Schuster and Macmillan.
+Meet the professionals from the Big Five major publishing houses including Penguin Random House, Hachette, HarperCollins and Macmillan.

 Tash Barsby